Cinnamon Mug Cake

 • Maple syrup.
 Adds sweetness and moisture.

 • Sugar.
-I like brown sugar but white or coconut sugar works.
+I like brown sugar, but you can use coconut sugar, white sugar, or a sugar-free sweetener like erythritol.

 cinnamon roll in a mug.